 Machine Learning & AI in Quantitative Finance Conference, London: 16th - 17th November 2017 & Blockchain Developments in Financial Markets Conference, London: 23rd & 24th November 2017

-Prior to online payment you must “Apply Online” via the MLI Certificate website.
-Fill in the form and we will then contact you for the next stage.
-Approval is within 48 hours.
-Fee details available on the Brochure.
+Prior to registration you must “Apply Online“ via the MLI Certificate website.
+Fill in the application form and we will then contact you for the next step.

 Quantitative finance is moving into a new era.
 Traditional quant skills are no longer adequate to deal with the latest challenges.
 The Machine Learning Institute Certificate offers candidates the chance to upgrade their skill set by combining academic rigour with practical industry insight.

 The Machine Learning Institute Certificate in Finance (MLI) is a comprehensive six-month part-time course, with weekly live lectures in London or globally online.
 The MLI comprises of 2 levels, 6 modules, 24 lecture weeks, lab assignments, a practical final project and a final sit down 3 hour examination using our global network of examination centres.
 This course has been designed to empower individuals who work in or are seeking a career in machine learning quantitative finance.
 Throughout our unique MLI programme, candidates work with hands-on assignments designed to illustrate the algorithms studied and to experience first-hand the practical challenges involved in the design and successful implementation of machine learning models.
 The MLI is a career-enhancing professional qualification, that can be taken worldwide.

 *Not to be used in conjunction with other offers

 Please note cohort 1 has limited delegate places and an introductory fee structure.

 Visit the MLI Certificate Website

 MLI LEVEL 1: